noaione/yuusha-shoukan-ln/sources/v01/chapter5.md

 [Unnn?
 I also had lots of fun.
 Let's go out together again!]

-As Kuro looked at me with a big smile on her face,I also thanked her with a smile of my own.
+As Kuro looked at me with a big smile on her face, I also thanked her with a smile of my own.

 Today has been really fun, and I've learned a lot of things I didn't know